+Preparation Activities

+Choose 1-3 learning activities to help students understand the importance and value of reusing (each activity takes approximately one 60-minute period).

+Make-A-Bag Day:

+• Allocate half a day to complete the Make-A-Bag Day activities.

+Follow-Up:

-- Preparation Activities - o Choose 1-3 learning activities to help students understand the importance and value of reusing (each activity takes approximately 1, 60-minute period). - Make-A-Bag Day - o Allocate half a day to complete the Make-A-Bag Day activities. - Follow-Up - Choose one or more follow-up activities so students have a chance to reflect on their experience and extend their learning with further actions (allocate 1-2 60-minute periods or more depending on the extension activities chosen).
+Choose one or more follow-up activities so students have a chance to reflect on their experience and extend their learning with further actions (allocate 1-2 60-minute periods or more depending on the extension activities chosen).